 Snipers through history

-I don’t know if it is right to say a good sniper as the enemy certainly doesn’t see it that way, so that I will say an experienced sniper.
-An experienced sniper, let’s say Sergeant York US Army during WWI, always went for the last man in a string of marching soldiers, just as he went for the last goose as a gaggle was flying past to put on the table.
+I don’t know if it is right to say a good sniper as the enemy certainly doesn’t see it that way, so I will say an experienced sniper.
+An experienced sniper, let’s say Sergeant York US Army during WWI, always went for the last man in a string of marching soldiers, just as he went for the previous goose as a gaggle was flying past to put on the table.
 The others wouldn’t be aware as the action has taken place behind them.

 The sniper was then considered sneaky.
 They were loaners in the two world wars, and everyone looked at a sneaky loaner with great suspicion.
 The Russian snipers would take out officers and those soldiers sent out to repair or lay communication lines.
-This was extremely effective.
+This was highly effective.